-The Project RESPECT team members include four buprenorphine-waivered obstetric providers, an addiction certified psychiatrist with experience in perinatal mood, two RN care managers, a clinical social worker specializing in gender-specific care and trauma, and a child life-specialist to support attachment/attunement and bonding.
+The Project RESPECT clinical team members include four buprenorphine-waivered obstetric providers, a psychiatrist with experience in perinatal mood and trauma, a registered nurse care manager, two clinical social workers specializing in family systems work and trauma, and a certified addiction recovery coach.
 The Project RESPECT team supports patients throughout their recovery journey during the entire first year postpartum.

 Dr. Saia is very attentive, caring, and thorough and answers question that any patient can understand!
 She has worked very hard to help me in every way possible to feel better.
 I have been through a lot in the last 2 years.
 I've seen several doctors, but Dr. Saia is the one who has helped me the most.
 She is determined to make sure I am feeling better.
 Thank You Dr. Saia for everything!"~ Nicole W.